-Sustainable living practices continue to gain traction with everyday people who are discovering that you don’t need huge tracts of land to effectively homestead states Dennis Sons of Tn Nursery .
+Sustainable living practices continue to gain traction with everyday people who discover that you don’t need vast tracts of land to effectively homestead, states Dennis Sons of Tn Nursery.
 The shift to remote workforces and energy sources such as solar panels has many digital professionals thinking about taking the next logical step — creating a sustainable food supply.

 Homestead Planning Checklist